rafaelrocha220/laravel-api/README.md

 # API REST LARAVEL

-This is my first API from my course of laravel.
+This is my first API from my course basead in laravel framewok.

 ## Usage
 ```